Field Trip Reminder, Saturday, May 24, Godwin Ranch Preserve Plant Survey

 • Members and non-members are welcome!
 No RSVP is required.

-Join NPSOT members on the first of four scheduled plant surveys at the Godwin Ranch Preserve in Georgetown.
+Join NPSOT members on the second of four scheduled plant surveys at the Godwin Ranch Preserve in Georgetown.
 This 100 acre preserve is a mitigation for the construction of Lakeline Mall in Austin and will not be developed.

 Park at the CVS Pharmacy and walk east along Williams Drive to the gated entrance (a quarter mile or less).
 There will be a NPSOT sign at the gate.
 If walking that distance is a problem, you may be dropped off at the gate but there is no parking along Williams Drive or in the preserve.

 There are no restrooms or water, so please plan accordingly.
 Bring your own water and snacks.
+Wear long pants, closed toed shoes, use bug spray and sunscreen, and wear a hat.

 Depending on the number of people who show up, we will take a walk around a mostly flat mowed path for about a mile and a half.
 There are some rocks and stumps that may pose a trip hazard, and walking sticks are recommended.
 If time allows we may break up into groups to survey different habitats within the preserve.